Trump slaps first tariffs on Canadian lumber

 Resolute, the Canadian lumber firm, denied it is subsidized.
 The Canadian officials called the subsidy allegations "baseless and unfounded."

-The move came after there was no breakthrough in US talks on Canadian dairy tariffs.
-Canada has long taxed US diary products.
-Some US milk exports, depending on the fat content, face tariffs as high as 292%, according to Canada's Agriculture Department.
+The move came after there was no breakthrough in U.S. talks on Canadian dairy tariffs.
+Canada has long taxed U.S. diary products.
+Some U.S. milk exports, depending on the fat content, face tariffs as high as 292%, according to Canada's Agriculture Department.

 The Canadian milk tariffs were grandfathered into NAFTA, one of the few areas of trade where major tariffs still exist.